rpyron/delim-SOM/README.md

 We provide a sample dataset and analysis for Seal Salamanders (Desmognathus monticola), which represent two species in the Appalachian Mountains and Piedmont of the eastern United States, based on four datasets comprising a SNP matrix from Genotype-By-Sequencing (GBS) analysis, lat/long/elevation (xyz), environment (climate, hydrology, and ecoregion), and phenotype (17 linear morphometric measurements).

 The genetic, spatial, and environmental data come from 71 individuals from 71 sites, while the phenotypic data are expanded to include 156 specimens from those sites, with the mean of each measurement taken after size correction using 'GroupStruct' (Chan and Grismer 2021, 2022): https://github.com/chankinonn/GroupStruct.
+The climate variables are Level IV Ecoregion (https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states), HUC4 watershed (https://www.usgs.gov/national-hydrography/watershed-boundary-dataset), ENVIREM - monthCountByTemp10 (https://envirem.github.io/), and WorldClim - BIO15 (https://www.worldclim.org/data/bioclim.html).

 # References